This guide is part of our complete Sun Valley, Idaho travel guide — everything you need to plan your trip, from locals who live here.

 Standout: game meats, ingredient quality, chef creativity

 Located at the Sun Valley Resort, The Ram delivers pure old-world charm.
-It’s as much about the setting as the meal, and the live music at the bar next door adds to the experience.
+It’s as much about the setting as the meal — the live music at the bar next door adds to the experience, and the whole thing has a timeless quality that suits the Lodge atmosphere it sits within.
+A classic dinner choice that doesn’t try to be contemporary and is better for it.
+Worth trying – one of the heritage dishes that have been on the menu since the opening in 1937.

 Best for: classic dinners, resort atmosphere